bruceravel/demeter/documentation/Athena/process/cal.rst

 The selected point is shown in the plot with the orange circle, as shown in the plot below.
-You can type in a new value in the :quoted:`Reference` box or click the :kbd:`Select a point,light` button then click on a point in the plot.
-By default, the :quoted:`Calibrate to` box contains the tabulated edge energy of the absorber measured for these data, but that too can be edited.
+You can type in a new value in the :guilabel:`Reference` box or click the :kbd:`Select a point,light` button then click on a point in the plot.
+By default, the :guilabel:`Calibrate to` box contains the tabulated edge energy of the absorber measured for these data, but that too can be edited.

 .. _fig-calplot: